 When this is ON, then the device's text-to-speech (TTS) engine will be used to synthesize audio for any pages with no recorded sound.
 This applies to pages that were added while Record New Sounds was OFF or using No Sound and to pages in imported stories that did not include sound.
 Refer to our FAQs for further information about sound, including TTS.
-This setting is on by default in web-based editions, but off by default in native editions.
+This setting is on by default.

 Turn this OFF to prevent accidental changes to all stories, especially if you have left your child to read on their own.
 This then disables editing and rearranging existing stories and adding new ones.
-It also disables most of the buttons in the Extra Actions view on web-based and native iOS editions.
-On Android it removes the Sharing and Reset options from the main view, and prevents collections from being edited (see Chapter 9).
+It also disables most of the buttons in the Actions view.

-Special Words Plus allows you to print Picture Cards, Word Cards and Assessment Sheets.
+Special Stories Plus allows you to print stories.
 You can select from a range of commonly used paper sizes to print on.
-For Picture Cards and Word Cards the font, text size and number of cards per page are taken from the current settings.
+The font and text size are taken from the current settings.
 In your device's print dialogue make sure you set the same paper size.

 Find out more about printing in Chapter 12.

-In web-based and native editions, whenever you tap the Actions button in the Word List, or in native Android editions when you select the Settings, Sharing or Help from the main menu in Word List, you are required to enter the answer to a calculation to continue, for example:
+Whenever you tap the Actions button in the main page, you are required to enter the answer to a calculation to continue, for example:

 9 - 3 + 4 =

 In this case, the answer would be 10.
 Note: The gate cannot prevent the child from leaving the app by pressing the device's home button and then opening another app.
-On iOS, to lock the user temporarily into any app, we recommend making use of Apple's built-in Guided Access facility.
+To lock the user temporarily into any app on iOS devices, we recommend making use of Apple's built-in Guided Access facility.

-You can use the Logout button to log out of a particular device.
+You can use the Logout button on the Actions page to log out of a particular device.
 This will not delete your content from the app on that device, but you will not be able to access it until you login again.

-Tapping the Reset button will present you with three options Reset Settings, Flush Cache and Erase Contents and Settings.
+Tapping the Reset button on the Actions page will present you with three options Reset Settings, Flush Cache and Erase Contents and Settings.

-If you have an iPad, there is a Multitasking Gestures toggle switch in the General section of the Settings app, and we suggest you switch it off when using Special Stories.
+If you have an iPad, there is a Multitasking Gestures toggle switch in the General section of the device's Settings, and we suggest you switch it off when playing Special Stories.
 Otherwise, if your child puts several fingers on the screen, they can inadvertently make the app disappear from view.

-You can use Bluetooth switches with Special Stories.
-For information on how to configure the app for use with these, please refer to Chapter 13.
+You can use Bluetooth and USB switches with Special Stories Plus.
+For more information, please refer to Chapter 13